Skip to main content

 1. Update your pop-ups

-“Remove your regular website pop-up offer, and get people excited for Black Friday.
-Put up a new pop-up and banner to invite your website visitors to your Black Friday event—your biggest sale of the year,” suggests Judith Prugger, digital marketing freelancer.
+“Remove your regular website pop-up offer, and get people excited for Black Friday,” suggests Judith Prugger, digital marketing freelancer.
+“Put up a new pop-up and banner to invite your website visitors to your Black Friday event—your biggest sale of the year.

-2. Simplify your user experience
+3. Simplify your user experience

 Black Friday is not the time to overcomplicate your website copy and design.
 Instead, consider ways to make the experience straightforward for stressed-out shoppers.

-“A top converting element during sale periods is your homepage’s masthead—and that’s never more important than over BFCM.
-You want to make it as easy as possible for shoppers to understand what you’re offering,” says Nick Disabato, designer and writer at Draft.
+“A top-converting element during sale periods is your homepage’s masthead—and that’s never more important than during BFCM,” says Nick Disabato, designer and writer at Draft.
+“You want to make it as easy as possible for shoppers to understand what you’re offering.”

-He recommends that brands do the following to keep their UX straightforward:
+Disabato recommends that brands do the following to keep their UX straightforward:

-- Make CTA text clear and concise
+• Make CTA text clear and concise.

-- Rotate out imagery as the season changes from BFCM to pre-Christmas
+• Rotate out imagery as the season changes from BFCM to pre-Christmas.

-- Keep promotions going until the last day you can guarantee arrival before Christmas for free shipping
+• Keep promotions going until the last day you can guarantee arrival before Christmas for free shipping.

-3. Optimize the window shopping experience
+4. Optimize the window shopping experience

 “Make sure your browse abandonment and abandoned cart emails have updated messaging, and set clear expectations regarding possible delayed times,” suggests Molly Becker, marketing director at Perfect Keto.

-4. Make timely gifting easy
+5. Make timely gifting easy

-“Consumers want to shop for gifts during BFCM, but they don’t want to ship directly to their loved ones 6 weeks before the holidays.
-They also don’t want to ship the gift to themselves and have to reship it to their loved ones,” points out Kelly Anne Parker, startup advisor and founder of Send Ribbon (acquired by UrbanStems).
+“Consumers want to shop for gifts during BFCM, but they don’t want to ship directly to their loved ones 6 weeks before the holidays,” points out Kelly Anne Parker, startup advisor and founder of Send Ribbon (acquired by UrbanStems).
+“They also don’t want to ship the gift to themselves and have to re-ship it to their loved ones.”

 Parker recommends offering a gift hold date and ship date—“an amazing feature for ecommerce businesses to save their customers time and money, and build loyalty by providing this thoughtful service for gifting.”

-5. Make early-access BFCM sales work to your advantage—now and later
+6. Make early-access BFCM sales work to your advantage—now and later

 “Leverage early access to BFCM deals as a mechanism to both identify subscribers who are likely to engage in more frequent content, even beyond BFCM, and to add new potential customers,” suggests Ben Zettler, digital marketing and ecommerce consultant at Ben Zettler Digital.

-- Using an on-site pop-up for new and returning customers
+• Using an on-site pop-up for new and returning customers

-- Using an embedded form, which Zettler says is “effective for organic social or in general if you want to link users to a page that has some preview content”
+• Using an embedded form, which Zettler says is “effective for organic social or in general if you want to link users to a page that has some preview content”

 Then, “use the Wednesday of that week to give shoppers early access, or even a promotion, product, or bundle that is exclusive to that group of users before releasing sales content widely later in the week,” Zettler suggests.

-6. Update and test your product images
+7. Update and test your product images

 Even if you’ve optimized your ecommerce store in almost every way, one of the biggest deterrents to shoppers can be product images that don’t properly convey what they’d be buying.

-“As it turns out, those boring product shots on a white background are not your best converting images.
-Try to find or create action and lifestyle photos that speak to the value of the product and watch your conversion rate go up,” says Derric Haynie, CEO and co-founder of EcommerceTech.
+“As it turns out, those boring product shots on a white background are not your best-converting images,” says Derric Haynie, CEO and co-founder of eCommerceTech.
+“Try to find or create action and lifestyle photos that speak to the value of the product—and watch your conversion rate go up.”

 “Don’t have any images that you think will work?
-Gift the product to Instagram influencers and see if they can get it done for you by posting user-generated content on social media,” Haynie suggests.
+Gift the product to Instagram influencers and see if they can get it done for you by posting user-generated content on social media,” Haynie adds.
 “Just be sure to get permission to re-use their content on your site.”

-7. Reduce, reuse, and recycle past BFCM campaigns
+8. Reduce, reuse, and recycle past BFCM campaigns

 Marketers put a lot of pressure on themselves to always create the next campaign from scratch, but who’s to say you can’t make what’s old new again?
 Yes, even for Black Friday Cyber Monday sales.